JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 > Hint: The highest possible score for the preceding puzzle (or problem if you prefer) is 13, and there are two possible solutions with that score.
 Please get out your crayons and solve this puzzle before peeking at one of these solutions shown in the next drawing.

-Coloring the vertices of this [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph) with two colors is one way of expressing the [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut), in which the score is calculated by adding up the weights on the edges that are cut by a line drawn between vertices of different colors:
+Coloring the vertices of this [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph) with two colors is one way of expressing the [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut), in which the score is calculated by adding up the weights on the edges that are cut by a line drawn between vertices of different colors.

 <img src="images/graph-coloring-maxcut.png" alt="graph-coloring" width="600"/>